citp/privacy-policy-historical/s/sc/sch/scholarshipprovider.net.md

 #####  Access to your information:

-When you submit your personal information on a form, it is not possible to update or change this information unless you resubmit it on the form again.
+When you submit your personal information on a form, it is not possible to update, delete, or change this information unless you resubmit it on the form again.
 Additionally, you can contact us as described below.

 #####  Transfer, Sale, or Assign:

 At its sole discretion, ScholarshipProvider.net may transfer, sell, and/or assign information collected on and through this site, including but not limited to, the users personal information collected, to one or more third parties, as a result of the sale, merger, consolidation, change in control, transfer of substantial assets, reorganization, or liquidation of ScholarshipProvider.net.

+##### Data Retention:

+We will retain your information for as long as your account is active or as needed to provide you services.
+If you wish to cancel your account or request that we no longer use your information to provide you services contact us at [ScholarshipProvider.net](mailto:info@scholarshipprovider.net).
+We will retain and use your information as necessary to comply with our legal obligations, resolve disputes, and enforce our agreements.

 #####  Change in Policy:

 We reserve the right to change this policy at any time.
 If we make a material change regarding how we use your personal information, we may notify you of the existence and location of the new or revised policy through email or by posting the changes online at our site.

-Effective July 13, 2010
+Effective July 15, 2011

 #####  Contact Information